zowe/zowe-explorer-vscode/README.md

 1. Navigate to the extension configuration manager.
 2. In the section **Extensions**, scroll to **Zowe Configuration** and expand the options.
-3. Click the **Edit in settings.json** button under the Data Set settings that you want to edit.
+3. Click the **Edit in settings.json** button under Data Set, USS or JOBS settings that you want to edit.
 4. Edit the settings as needed.
 5. Save the settings.